oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

     - [Step 4: Invoke the web application](#step-4-invoke-the-web-application)

 ### Introduction

+{{% notice warning %}}
+The auxiliary images feature is a work in progress and is currently unsupported.
+Its configuration or behavior may change between releases and it is disabled by default.
+If you want to enable this feature, then set your operator's `"featureGates"` Helm configuration attribute to include `"AuxiliaryImage=true"`.
+The `"featureGates"` attribute acknowledges use of an unsupported feature, will not be required after auxiliary images are fully supported, defaults to being unset, and accepts a comma-separated list.
+{{% /notice %}}

 Auxiliary images are an alternative approach for including Model in Image model files, application archive files, WebLogic Deploying Tooling installation files,